imdone/imdone-core/notes/features/Install-plugins-if-they-exist-in-config.md

 ## :ballot_box_with_check: Tasks

-- [/] Refactor ImdonePlugins to use imdone core plugin lookup
+- [x] Refactor ImdonePlugins to use imdone core plugin lookup
-- [ ] Install plugins that are in config but not in plugins dir
+- [x] Install plugins that are in config but not in plugins dir
+- [ ] Test command line with only config.yml and a plugin with an action.

 ## :white_check_mark: DoD